freight-stack/ssb/message/gabbygrove/sdf-proposal-draft.md

 Also `Message` was redundant to begin with.
 The Hash of a signed event is the SHA256 of `event` and `signature` bytes concataneted.

 TODO: cfts msg

+## Content Type

+was totally the wrong name.
+Should be encoding.
+Type is already ambigous because of application content.type like about and contact

 ## Deterministic encoding